agentmodels/agentmodels.org/chapters/04-mdp.md

 The agent model above that includes memoization allows us to solve Bob's "Restaurant Choice" problem efficiently.

 We extend the agent model above by adding `isTerminal` to halt simulations when the agent reaches a terminal state.
 For the Restaurant Choice problem, the restaurants are assumed to be terminal states.
+After computing the agent's trajectory, we use the WebPPL Gridworld library to animate it.

 ~~~~